zenml-io/blog.zenml.io/_posts/2022-03-11-solving_atari_games_with_ai.md

 description: "We trained a model to solve Atari games using reinforcement learning.
 We used the Deep Q algorithm as the basis of our implementation.
 It allowed us to get a working solution fairly quickly."
 publish_date: March 11, 2022
 date: 2022-03-11T10:20:00Z
-tags: tensorflow machine-learning legacy mlops evergreen
+tags: tensorflow machine-learning mlops evergreen applied-zenml pipelines reinforcement-learning
-category: mlops
+category: zenml
 crosspost:
   url: https://blog.tensorflow.org/2020/02/atari-games-with-reinforcement-learning.html
   name: Reinforcement Learning Blog